-Trains (Fastest): Fastest way to reach Ghent from Brussels is to take the SNCB train.
-You will arrive Ghent in 40 minutes or less.
-Train fare is 10 euros, one way.
+Trains (Fastest): The fastest way to reach Ghent from Brussels is to take the SNCB train.
+You will arrive in Ghent in 40 minutes or less.
+The train fare is 10 euros, one way.

 Drive: 50-minute drive to Ghent.

 Tours: With tons of tour options in Ghent, including a combined Ghent and Bruges trip (for those on a time crunch), tours are definitely a way to go.
-Tours are great value if you compare that to train ride or gas/renting and a sightseeing guide.
-Some options for tour are highlighted below
+Tours are great value if you compare that to a train ride or gas/renting and a sightseeing guide.
+Some options for the tour are highlighted below

 |Ghent Day Tours from Brussels|